arthurjohnston/api_test/README.md

 api_test
 ========
-This is a repo to test using github's api and some python scripts to automate certain functions
+This is a repo to test using github's api and some python scripts to automate certain functions.